 The popularity of streaming services continues to reshape the landscape of TV and filmmaking.
 Dark is the kind of experimental show that could only exist because of platforms like Netflix.
-Baran bo Odar and Jantje Friese’s German sci-fi trilogy tells of a town warped by a time-portal hidden in a local forest.
+Baran bo Odar and Jantje Friese’s German sci-fi trilogy tells of a town warped by a time portal hidden in a local forest.

 Prefer it with capes?
 How to watch Arrowverse

 When teenager Jonas Kahnwald (Louis Hoffman) goes through, he starts to unwind multi-generational trauma spanning decades, with his sleepy little village at its centre.
-Novelistic in scope, but televisual in structure, Dark may have you opening Wikipedia to keep all its strands.
-Stick with it, because over the course of three seasons it is an ambitious time-travel show that uses both the past and the future to show us what’s possible right now.
+Novelistic in scope but televisual in structure, Dark may have you opening Wikipedia to keep all its strands.
+Stick with it because, over the course of three seasons, it is an ambitious time-travel show that uses both the past and the future to show us what’s possible right now.

 “Every day takes figuring out all over again how to fucking live.”
 Despite the foul language and nihilism, there’s something distinctly warm and vulnerable about creator David Milch’s gold-mining town.
 Growing at a rapid pace, Ian McShane’s Al Swearengen frequently squares up to Timothy Olyphant’s Seth Bullock over what’s best for their little patch, with often worrying results.

 The most timey-wimey of timey-wimey television shows, the Doctor’s many adventures over 40-plus years have enchanted generations.
-A traveler across time and space, the eponymous Timelord recruits various human companions for their ongoing journeys, often placing them in perilous danger only to save the day (or sometimes not).
+A traveller across time and space, the eponymous Timelord recruits various human companions for their ongoing journeys, often placing them in perilous danger only to save the day (or sometimes not).